armn3t/queue-workers/README.md

 # Queue Workers

+> ⚠️ **Work in Progress**: This crate is under active development and is not yet ready for production use.
+The API is unstable and may undergo significant changes.
+Feel free to experiment and provide feedback, but please do not use in production environments.

 A Redis-backed job queue system for Rust applications with support for retries and concurrent workers.

 ## Features